Rapptz/discord.py/docs/migrating.rst

 Command instances have gained new attributes and properties:

 1. :attr:`~ext.commands.Command.signature` to get the signature of the command.
-2. :attr:`~.Command.usage`, an attribute to override the default signature.
+2. :attr:`~ext.commands.Command.usage`, an attribute to override the default signature.
-3. :attr:`~.Command.root_parent` to get the root parent group of a subcommand.
+3. :attr:`~ext.commands.Command.root_parent` to get the root parent group of a subcommand.

 For :class:`~ext.commands.Group` and :class:`~ext.commands.Bot` the following changed: